evolutionlandorg/docs/getting-started/tokens/coo.md

 # COO

-## **What's COO?**

 COO is a highly-available resource like the oxygen we breathe.
-In the context of the Evolution Land, the apostle \(the player's in-game representative\) needs COO to survive on the planet.
-Users can get the resource through some simple operations such as log in to the game frequently.
-Many of the primary activities in the game require only COO, which is mainly for some players looking for fun, or for those who come around for a chance to experience the game.
+In the Evolution Land context, the [Apostle](/getting-started/game-entities/apostle.md) (the player's in-game representative) needs some COO to survive on the planet.
+Users can get the resource through some simple operations such as login into the game frequently.
+Many of the game's primary activities require only some COO, mainly for some players looking for fun or for those who come around to experience the game.

 ## **How to get COO?**